BinomialLLC/basis_universal/README.md

 Start with 2 component normalized XY tangent space normal maps (where XY range from [-1,1]) and encode them into two 8-bit channels (where XY is packed into [0,255]).
 Now put X in color, and Y in alpha, and compress that 32-bit PNG using basisu.
 The command line tool and encoder class support the option "-seperate_rg_to_color_alpha" that swizzles 2 component RG normal maps to RRRG before compression, aiding this process.

-ETC1 only devices/API's: Transcode to two ETC1 textures and sample them in a shader.
-You can either use one ETC1 texture that's twice as high, or two separate ETC1 textures.
+ETC1 only devices/API's: Transcode to two ETC1 textures and sample them in a shader, or use an uncompressed format You can either use one ETC1 texture that's twice as high/wide, or two separate ETC1 textures.
 The transcoder supports transcoding alpha slices to any color output format using a special flag: `basist::basisu_transcoder::cDecodeFlagsTranscodeAlphaDataToOpaqueFormats`.
 This will look great because each channel gets its own endpoints and selectors.

 ETC2 devices/API's: Transcode to a single ETC2 EAC RGBA texture, sample once in shader, deswizzle to RG (XY).
 This should look great.

 PVRTC1 devices/API's: Transcode to two PVRTC1 opaque textures (RGB to one, A to another, which the transcoder supports using the cDecodeFlagsTranscodeAlphaDataToOpaqueFormats flag) and sample each in the shader.
 This should look fairly good.
+Its doubtful the PVRTC1 RGBA transcoder could handle two complex channels of data well.

 Devices/API's supporting BC1-5, BC6H, BC7: Transcode to a single BC5 textures, which used to be called "ATI 3DC".
 It has two high quality BC4 blocks in there, so it'll look great.
 Once BC7 alpha support comes online that will be the better option.

+Devices/API's supporting ASTC: Just transcode to ASTC.
+The block transcoder will automatically encode to the "LA" format.

 ### Special Transcoding Scenarios